 The Bar can provide support and assistance in the following areas:

 In addition, the Bar operates a referral scheme.
 The scheme is available to existing or prospective barristers who wish to have a confidential discussion with, obtain help and support from, or problem solve with the assistance of, an experienced barrister with an interest in, or an experience of, disability.

-Those who wish to obtain information or obtain a referral should contact the Victorian Bar’s Acting CEO, Amanda Utt.
+Those who wish to obtain information or obtain a referral should contact the Victorian Bar’s Executive Director, Amanda Utt.